KFL2155/Google-Certification-Case-Study/README.md

 Date: September 6, 2023

-Objective:
+  **Objective**:
   Complete a Case Study by analyzing data of Fitbit users to provide insights to a growing women's wellness start-up.

 <details>
-<summary>SCENARIO </summary>
+<summary> SCENARIO </summary>

 Role-play as a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger